ONSdigital/EconStatsQcas/README.md

 auxiliary data column: A column that holds aux data, that is data to be used in construction when there is no previous data to impute from.<br><br>

 Data Outputs:
-This system will output the original dataset with the addition of 2 columns output column - The column that should hold the output to imputation(can be separate to target column, or the same column) marker column - The column that will contain the imputation marker representing how it was imputed.
+This system will output the original dataset with the addition of 2 columns:<br>
+output column - The column that should hold the output to imputation(can be separate to target column, or the same column)<br>
+marker column - The column that will contain the imputation marker representing how it was imputed.<br>
-                                                                                             (FI - Forward Imputed,
+                                                                                             (FI - Forward Imputed,<br>
-                                                                                              BI - Backward Imputed,
+                                                                                              BI - Backward Imputed,<br>
-                                                                                               R - Returned,
+                                                                                               R - Returned,<br>
-                                                                                               C - Constructed,
+                                                                                               C - Constructed,<br>
-                                                                                               E - Error)
+                                                                                               E - Error)<br><br>